Colorado State vs. San Jose State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Colorado State and its opponents have scored at least 45 points -- this matchup's over/under -- only one time this year.
+- Colorado State and its opponents have combined for 45 points -- this matchup's over/under -- only one time this year.

 - San Jose State's games have gone over 45 points in two opportunities this season.